Furillen: Fabriken Furillen

-Since 2000, the old factory buildings from the limestone industry have been used as hotel and conference venues by the Fabriken Furillen (the Furillen Factory) company, owned by photographer and entrepreneur Jonas Hellström.
+Since 2000, the old factory buildings from the limestone industry have been used as hotel and conference venues by the Fabriken Furillen (the Furillen Factory) company, owned by photographer and entrepreneur Johan Hellström.
 He started out using the abandoned factory and its surroundings as a backdrop for commercials and rock videos.
 In 1999, he bought the whole complex of 500 ha and converted it into a minimalistic hotel and restaurant.
 Hellström collaborated with Scandinavian designers and architects such as Andreas Forsberg, Mattias Ljunggren, Mats Theselius and Orrefors glassworks.

 A recording studio close to one of the beaches on the island was planned as part of the project to make Furillen into a center for art and design.
 The studio project was headed by Björn Ulvaeus.
 In 2008–10, the permit for the studio was being discussed in several administrative instances.
 Permission to build the studio was finally denied due to an objection made by the Swedish Environmental Protection Agency regarding the preservation of the beaches on Furillen in their natural state.